How To Upgrade to GA4 with Google Tag Manager

 - It is designed for a cross-platform world so that you can stream data from apps and websites into the same GA property.

 - All GA4 events are hit-scoped and session scope is no longer available for events, parameters or user properties.
-Session count may be lower in GA4 because it is derived from the session_start event which will create differences in how sessions are measured.
+Session count may be lower because it is derived from the session_start event which will create differences in how sessions are measured.

-What GA4 Doesn’t Have?
+What it Doesn’t Have?

 - Number of predefined reports.
 Universal Analytics has a larger number of pre-configured reports whilst GA4 has much greater flexibility in creating custom reports and it offers the ability to analyse data in BigQuery.